wimpysworld/umpc-ubuntu/README.md

 to match your computer, supported options are: `gpd-pocket`, `gpd-pocket2`, `gpd-pocket3`, `gpd-p2-max`, `gpd-micropc`, `gpd-win2`, `gpd-win-max` or `topjoy-falcon`.

-The run the script to enable the configuration tweaks.
+Then run the script to enable the configuration tweaks.

 ```bash
 sudo ./umpc-ubuntu.sh enable